ayushijainmehta/git-connector/README.md

 # GitHub Repository Activity Connector

 A Spring Boot application that fetches repositories and recent commits for a GitHub user or organization using a **Personal Access Token (PAT)**.
-Supports both **public repositories**, pagination, configurable commit limits, and secure token-based authentication.
+Supports **public repositories**, pagination, configurable commit limits.

 ---